jlengstorf/responsive-lazyload.js/README.md

 ### Markup Details

-- The classes can be changed, but must be updated in the call to `lazyLoadImages()`.
+- The classes can be changed, but must be updated in the call to `responsiveLazyload()`.
 - The initial `srcset` is a blank GIF, which avoids an unnecessary HTTP request.
 - The _actual_ `srcset` is added as `data-lazyload`.

-The way `lazyLoadImages()` works is to check if the image is inside the viewport, and — if so — swap out the `srcset` for the `data-lazyload`.
+The way `responsiveLazyload()` works is to check if the image is inside the viewport, and — if so — swap out the `srcset` for the `data-lazyload`.
 This is much simpler than duplicating browser behavior to choose the optimal image size; instead, we just give the browser a `srcset` and let it do its thing.

 On browsers that don’t support `srcset`, the regular `src` attribute is used, so this should degrade gracefully.